My Experience in Math

 Dear practicing teacher,

-To begin teacher treaty education to your grade 12 students you need to figure out what they already know and also to discover how much they still have to learn.
+To begin teaching treaty education to your grade 12 students you need to figure out what they already know while also discovering how much they still have to learn.
 To do this you could use an anonymous question poll, this way students don’t need to fear being incorrect or unsure about the topic.
-Once you collect this information, you may find it helpful to see what grade level their knowledge about treaty education matches and start teaching at that level.
-For instance, if they understand something that is an outcome in the grade 4 curriculum, but they haven’t quite grasped the grade 5 goals, begin with fifth-grade treaty education.
+Once you collect this information, you may find it helpful to see what grade level their knowledge corresponds with in relation to the treaty education curriculum and start teaching at that level.
+For instance, if they understand an outcome in the grade 4 curriculum, but they haven’t quite grasped the grade 5 goals, begin with fifth-grade treaty education.
 This may seem silly, but without a proper foundation, the students may never understand the content.
-Once you’ve created a concrete base of knowledge around treaty signing and indigenous history, then you can dive in and teach them about the more complex topics like their living conditions.
+Once you’ve created a concrete base of knowledge around the treaty signing and indigenous history, then you can dive in and teach them about the more complex topics like their culture and current living conditions.

-I think that everyone needs to be informed about the importance of treaty education regardless of their skin colour and/or their peer’s skin colour and though it may be challenging it could be rewarding to demonstrate this importance to not only the students you are teaching but also your cooperating teacher.
+I think that everyone needs to be informed about the importance of treaty education regardless of their skin colour and/or their peer’s skin colour and though it may be challenging it could be rewarding to demonstrate this importance to not only to the students you are teaching but also your cooperating teacher.
 Indigenous history is a huge part of Canadian history and it is important for all Canadians to recognize how much First Nations have suffered from colonization.
-While teaching this gigantic topic it may help to remember that treaty education doesn’t just stop when the bell rings at the end of your social studies class, treaty education can and should be incorporated into many different areas during a regular school.
+While teaching this gigantic topic it may help to remember that treaty education doesn’t just stop when the bell rings at the end of your social studies class, treaty education can and should be incorporated into many different areas during a school.
 To understand Native culture, it is useful to incorporate it into a variety of different types of lessons.
 In addition to educating the class about Aboriginal culture, ensure that you also incorporated Canadian culture into your lessons, as students need to develop their own cultural identity as well.
-Finally, remember after each lesson to go back and think about what worked well and what areas needed improving so you can think about this experience while teaching treaty education in your own classroom and learn from your mistakes.
+Along with these, it is crucial to ensure all other cultural backgrounds are represented in lessons, to educate children about as many different groups as possible.
+Finally, remember after each lesson to go back and think about what worked well and what areas needed improving so you can think back about this experience while teaching treaty education in your own classroom and learn from your mistakes.

 Lastly, congratulations on being trusted to teach this important concept!
-I assure you that I have not supplied you with all the answers to teaching treaty education perfectly and there will be many more bumps along this journey, but the outcome will be so rewarding for you.
+Although I assure you that I have not supplied you with all the answers to teaching treaty education perfectly and I know there will be many more bumps along this journey, the outcome will be so rewarding for you.
 Don’t forget this tough experience is shaping you into an amazing teacher!
 If you need anything else don’t hesitate to ask.
-Goodluck you’re going to crush it!
+Goodluck you’re going to do great!